Shehryar/whoserep/package/docs/README.md

     present(viewController, animated: true, completion: nil)

+### Customize chat orientation
+Currently this is defaulted to `.portraitLocked`. iPhones only support the `.portraitLocked` orientation, iPads can change this to be `.iPadLandscapeAllowed`.

+Lock the chat into portrait mode:

+    ASAPP.styles.allowedOrientations = .portraitLocked

+Support landscape orientation as well:

+    ASAPP.styles.allowedOrientations = .iPadLandscapeAllowed

 ### Push Notifications

 ASAPP can send your users push notifications when they receive a message